Updated November 16, 2017

 I am not sure where to begin.
 The Doom franchise and all the games based on the engine have so much written about them.
 Luckily I don't have to say much about OpenBSD and the Doom engine.

-Chocolate-Doom runs Doom, Doom II, Heretic, Hexen, and Strife.
+Chocolate-Doom runs Doom, Doom II: Hell on Earth, Heretic: Shadow of the Serpent Riders, Hexen: Beyond Heretic, and Strife.
 PrBoom and PrBoom+ run Doom and Doom II.
 None of those games are free, but there are several free game data replacements.
 There are probably tens of thousands of mods known as WADs Doom and Doom II, but fewer for the rest.

 Zauberer and Blasphemer the free data replacement for Hexen and Heretic didn't work for me in Chocolate Doom.
-Freedoom seems to mostly work with both PrBoom+ and Chocolate Doom, although there was some bugs.
+Freedoom seems to work with both PrBoom+ and Chocolate Doom, although there was some bugs.